mark-mcdermott/drivetracks-wip-nuxt3/README.md

 ]
 ```
   - click Save Changes towards the bottom right
-- now repeat the entire step above again, but make a production s3 bucket named something like `app-s3-bucket-production` and note the production bucket name in your `.secrets` file
+- now repeat this entire "AWS S3 Bucket" step above again, but make a production s3 bucket named something like `app-s3-bucket-production` and note the production bucket name in your `.secrets` file
 - now that we know our bucket names, let's update the our user policy with the bucket name
   - in the searchbar at the top of the page, type `iam` and select `IAM`
   - click `Policies` in the left sidebar under Access Management